Gaussian Process-based calculation of look-elsewhere trials factor: Method

-follows a $\chi^2$ distribution with 1 degree of freedom.
+follows a $\chi^2$ distribution with 1 degree of freedom in the large sample limit~\cite{wilks1938}.
 Here $\theta$ is one or more additional nuisance parameters that maximize the likelihood under the background ($\hat{\hat{\theta}}$) or signal plus background ($\hat{\theta}$) hypotheses.
-We then construct the significance $Z(M)$ as follows: